Born: August 26, 1916, Lipscomb, Alabama

 Dragna, who detested Siegel, was said to have once remarked that Hill “was the only woman who could be trusted to keep her mouth shut.”
 Hill’s longtime financial provider, Epstein, who would be unusually dedicated to her for decades, reportedly confided to Lansky: “Once that girl is under your skin, it’s like a cancer.
 It’s incurable.”

 Virginia’s backstory started at her birthplace, the small town of Lipscomb, Alabama, on August 26, 1916.
 She was one of nine or 10 children fathered by Mack Hill, a trader in horses and mules.
-Mack beat her during her childhood until one day after she threw a hot skillet at him.
-She was sexually active with boys at age 12 and allegedly married a mysterious man named George when she was only 14.
+She allegedly married a man named George when she was 14 or 15.
 At 17, she moved with George to Chicago in 1933, where she dumped him.
 She then worked as a side show “shimmy” dancer at Chicago’s “A Century of Progress Exposition” and, some claim, as a prostitute.
-A year later, she was a waitress in a short skirt at the San Carlo Italian Village, a hangout for the Capone gang, still thriving after boss Al Capone was sent to federal prison in 1931.
+A year later, she was a waitress at the San Carlo Italian Village, a hangout for the Capone gang, still thriving after boss Al Capone was sent to federal prison in 1931.
 At the San Carlo, she met Epstein, the Capone group’s bookmaker and accounts man for Jake “Greasy Thumb” Guzik.
 The chance meeting with Epstein would lead to Virginia’s future as the mistress, cash carrier, money launderer and spy for many of America’s leading racketeers.

 Epstein bought her expensive clothes and had her board planes carrying stolen jewels and furs for sale out of state.
 Her savvy, discretion and vulgar, wisecracking conversation at the Outfit’s hangout, the Plantation Club, impressed those she met.
 By 1935, still not yet 20 years old, Hill was invited to confer about business with Frank Nitti, Charles Fischetti and others in the Outfit’s top echelon.